mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-screenshots-and-gifs.md

 #### Don't zoom past 100% and pixelated images

 When you need to show a particular part of the product, don't crop the image and zoom past 100% to show the functionality.
-Screenshots should be full-sized (no zoom-in, no resizing within GDoc), potentially stored in a TIF file.
+Screenshots should be full-sized (no zoom-in, no resizing within Google Doc), potentially stored in a TIF file.
+For optimal quality on Mac screenshots, [see this help article](https://graphicdesign.stackexchange.com/questions/30081/highest-quality-website-screenshot/30142#30142).

 Example of what not to do:

 ![DO NOT use Zoom level other than 100% for screenshots](../../../.gitbook/assets/screenshot_guidelines.png)